slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On limits, resistance and motivation

 Your limits are where are your fears.
+People underestimate their possibilities.

 > *'Your beliefs determine your reality.
 Nothing can sabotage you more quickly and more completely than limiting beliefs.'*